mchalupa/dg/doc/llvm-slicer.md

 # llvm-slicer

 DG project contains a static slicer for LLVM bitcode.
 The slicer supports backward and forward (experimental) slicing.
+It is designed and tested on slicing code generated from sequential C programs.
+However, there is an experimental support for parallel programs and it should handle bitcode generated from other languages in many cases.
+There is a section on using the slicer with bitcode generated from C++ at the end of this file.

 ### Using the llvm-slicer